1970 Atlantic Ocean Antonov An-22 crash

 On July 18 1970, an Antonov An-22 of Soviet Air Forces crashed in the Atlantic Ocean between Iceland and Greenland, while on its way to Halifax, Canada.
-It was the first crash of the Antonov 22 model and it resulted in the deaths of all 22 people on board.
+It was the first crash of the Antonov An-22 model and it resulted in the deaths of all 22 people on board.

 Aircraft

 The aircraft involved in the accident was an Antonov An-22 heavy-lift freighter built in the Tashkent Mechanical Plant between late 1969 and early 1970 with the construction number 00340207 and serial number 02-07.
 The aircraft was built for the Soviet Air Forces, where it was assigned the registration CCCP-09303, and was stationed at Ivanovo Severny Air Base near Ivanovo.

 Background and flight

 Following the 1970 Ancash earthquake, which killed tens of thousands of people and destroyed many cities in Peru, the 81st Military Transport Aviation Regiment of the Soviet Air Forces participated in the transport of humanitarian aid to that country.
 The unit operated heavy-lift aircraft, among them the Antonov An-22.

 Due to the limited range and heavy cargo of food and seven passengers, the flight plan called for the aircraft to make several stops while on its way to Peru.
 Since the flight was longer than 17,000 km, two crews were used for the flight.
 This also served as a training opportunity for the pilots.